-Term life insurance is typically the more suitable choice, since it’s low-cost and most people don’t actually require lifetime coverage.
-As you get older, financial obligations tend to be reduced significantly, since fewer people depend on your income and more of your financial obligations have been paid off.
+Term life insurance is typically the more suitable choice, since it’s low cost and most people don’t actually require lifetime coverage.
+As you get older, financial obligations tend to decrease significantly, since fewer people depend on your income and more of your financial obligations have been paid off.
 Common financial obligations term life insurance can cover include:

 - A mortgage

 If you’re purchasing life insurance to help your family with any of these costs, a cheaper term life insurance policy would be a better fit, since the costs would be paid over time.
 You can purchase term life insurance coverage for a term of up to 35 years.
 Even if your child was just born, you can purchase coverage that would last until she turns 25, which would ensure she would be able to pay for college were you to pass away.

 Permanent life insurance policies are a better fit if you have significant financial obligations that are not time sensitive.
 For example, if you have enough assets that your family would have to pay estate taxes when you die, you could purchase permanent coverage to help cover the tax bill.
 In this case, you would probably want a guaranteed universal policy, since it provides a death benefit until age 121 (or whatever age you choose).